Snapshots of Food Industry News

 Hielo Beverages to Enter Premium Water and Juice Space

 Hielo Beverages that make packaged drinking water is likely to foray into mineral and sparkling water as well as nectar- based fruit juices under the brand name Peaur.
 Since there is a high demand for premium water from health conscious and aware consumers Hielo has decided to enter the space especially as they already have a distribution penetration.
-Hielo will enter the market in phases and will be in direct competition with leading players Bisleri’s Vedica and Tata’s Himalayan, which also specialise in premium packaged water.
+Hielo will enter the market in phases and will be in direct competition with leading players from Bisleri’s Vedic and Tata’s Himalayan, which also specialize in premium packaged water.

 The unavailability of clean drinking water away from home and growing awareness of the risk posed by waterborne diseases are the drivers for continued growth in this segment.
 Research firm Euromonitor predicts that between 2016-21bottled water will grow 19.8% by volume and carbonated drinks at 6.8 percent.
 In terms of value too, bottled water will grow three times more than carbonated drinks at 16.5% in this same period.
 It is also possible that more brands will enter the natural mineral water space.

 Nestle Considers a Foray into Water and Pet Care

 Nestle already has a huge market for their Maggi noodles, Cerelac infant foods, and KitKat chocolates and is considering entry into new categories like water and pet food.
 The packaged food company is evaluating the potential of the market.
 Nestle has also stated that its growth story now comes from its non-noodle portfolio and will continue this trend.
 To keep the focus on double-digit growth it will increase products portfolio across categories.